top of page

 🎯 Reported better quality conversations with candidates

-📈 Increase phone screen -> interview rate by 25% by surfacing signals earlier / improving funnel quality
+📈 Increased phone screen -> interview rate by 25% by surfacing signals earlier / improving funnel quality

 PROBLEM